We believe the purpose of life is to love one another, share happiness and kindness, and to celebrate the beauty of this world.

 1 week Spain is just a stopover on our way to our next destination - we decided to spend a few days in Europe since it was a much cheaper route than flying directly from South America to Africa, so we chose Barcelona as a landing spot.
 We've heard good things!

 2 weeks Iceland is admittedly a bit of a guilty pleasure.
-We couldn't find any volunteering opportunities here - regardless, volunteering doesn't always come in the form of a week of manual labor - sometimes it's the little things you find here and there that present themselves as a way to give back.
-We shall see :)
+We couldn't find any volunteering opportunities here - regardless, volunteering doesn't always come in the form of a week of manual labor - sometimes it's the little things, like picking up litter, that you find here and there, that present themselves as a way to give back.

 5 weeks A lifelong dream will come true when we land in Kathmandu and venture into the Himalayas.
-Before the big trek we will be volunteering either in the rural town of Bandipur or the second largest city, Pokhara.
+Before the big trek though, we will be volunteering in the rural town of Bandipur working with underprivileged children in a before and after school learning facility.
 The last 18 days of our trip will consist of a hike to Everest Base Camp via the Gokyo lakes - supposedly one of the most stunning mountain views in the world.

-2 weeks Flying into the capital of Vientiane, we will spend a few days exploring before taking a bus north to Vang Vieng where we will spend the week volunteering with locals - perhaps building a school or teaching english to children.
-After that we will take another bus north to Luang Prabang where we will hopefully stay with some locals and learn their ways of living.
-We've heard it's pretty rustic, but that's what this adventure is all about!
+2 weeks Flying into the capital of Vientiane, we will spend a few days exploring before taking a bus north to Vang Vieng where we will spend the week volunteering with locals teaching english to children.
+After that we will take another bus north to Luang Prabang for a dose of Laotian Buddhist culture.
+We've heard Laos is pretty rustic, but that's what this adventure is all about!

 2 weeks After 21 weeks of constant movement, we're flying to the south of Thailand to Krabi to soak up some rays and catch up on some much needed rest.
-We plan on finding some way to volunteer here but will probably not be working with an organization, rather we'll look for opportunities on our own.
+We plan on finding some way to volunteer here but will probably not be working with an organization, rather we'll look for opportunities on our own like beach cleanups.
 When we're not volunteering you can probably find us napping on a sun-soaked beach or diving in the turquoise waters.

 We will return back to Los Angeles the first week of November, undoubtedly as changed people.